 When it comes to ideas, I never run out.
-But sometimes time is tight.
-So I am quite excited when I create an easy project that gives great results, and is really quick.
-While using silicone to make the concrete molds I realized how great this medium is.
-‘And some old memories of printmaking helped me along… Make your own unique printing stamps!
+But sometimes time is tight; so I am quite excited when I create an easy project that gives great results quickly!
+While making my concrete molds I realized how really great this medium is and perfect to make your own silicone stamp.
+Some old memories of printmaking helped me along… Simple and very inexpensive.

 You will need some leaves.
 Go outside, really, go, stop, and look around at the plants.
 You need foliage that has good texture and veins.
 I used Rhubarb and Solenostemon, a popular annual available here.
 But I am sure there are plenty of options.
 Even leafy vegetables will work.(it’s just a matter of looking) It should be relatively flat.

 - caulking gun

 - exacto knife or similar and cutting mat

 Cut the tip off the silicone tube, poke a hole as well and insert into the caulking gun.
 Put some cornstarch into the bowl and squeeze some into the pile.
 I liken this to making dough with flour and eggs.